Rudd-O/rattlesnakeos-build/README.md

-# Build CopperheadOS in your Jenkins instance
+# Build RattlesnakeOS in your Jenkins instance

-This is a configuration for Jenkins that will build CopperheadOS (AOSP-based highly-secure Android-like distribution) images for the Pixel XL — and, with a bit of tweaking, the other Google Nexus and Pixel phones — based on the CopperheadOS release schedule, complete with fully compliant secure boot and anti-theft protection.
+This is a Jenkinsfile and additional code that will build RattlesnakeOS (AOSP-based Android-like distribution) images for the Pixel XL, Pixel XL 2, and other Google phones.
+This build is based on the RattlesnakeOS release schedule, complete with fully compliant secure boot and anti-theft protection.

-This build recipe is based on [the official CopperheadOS build instructions](https://copperhead.co/android/docs/building).
+This build recipe is based on [the RattlesnakeOS build stack](https://github.com/dan-v/rattlesnakeos-stack/).
-In addition to that, this executable recipe will automatically rekey F-Droid so F-Droid will have the ability to install applications as a trusted app store on your phone.
-Quite excellent!
+This recipe mocks out the Amazon AWS aspects of the build process and provides compatible replacements that will provide equivalent functionality (with only minor effort on your part).

 This build recipe will also build periodically.
 If a successful build has taken place in the past, the pipeline will exit early with a